About the Construction History Society of America

 The Construction History Society of America (CHSA) was organized in May 2007.
 It is a branch of the Construction History Society (CHS), based in the United Kingdom.
-Since its inception, CHSA has hosted five biennial meetings: in Atlanta (2008), Philadelphia (2010), Boston (2012), Minneapolis (2014), and Austin, Texas (2016).
+Since its inception, CHSA has hosted six biennial meetings: in Atlanta (2008), Philadelphia (2010), Boston (2012), Minneapolis (2014), and Austin, Texas (2016) and Maryland (2018).
 Members of the CHSA receive a quarterly newsletter focusing on American construction history, as well as full benefits of membership of the UK CHS: Construction History, a scholarly journal and the leading international publication in its field, the CHS magazine, and links to scholars in the field worldwide.
 CHSA members also received discounted registration to CHSA-sponsored events.

 The Construction History Society of America is proud to have hosted the 5th International Congress on Construction History, which took place in Chicago in June 2015.
 Nearly three hundred delegates from twenty-one countries attended the Congress.
 Proceedings from the Congress may be ordered in three volumes (Volume 1, Volume 2, Volume 3).
 This was the first time the Congress was held outside Europe following the four previous congresses hosted by Madrid (2003), Cambridge (2006), Cottbus (2009), Paris (2012).

 The Construction History Society of America is a non-profit 501 (c) (3) corporation.